 - URL (the green line),

-- meta description (the black snippet of copy).
+- meta description (the dark grey snippet of copy).

 This can be a “rich snippet” if you provide your page with featured snippet features of the schema.org protocol.